MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 | Possible values | 1 – 28.
 Any value less than one is ignored.
 Any value over 28 days sets the Deferral days to 28. |
 | Comments | There's no default value. |

+### Example of Configuring Deferral Days

-Example: Set Deferral Days to 14.
-Following example will cause Microsoft AutoUpdate to not offer/apply updates for 14 days after the release:
+This example demonstrates how to set Deferral Days to 14.
+In this configuration Microsoft AutoUpdate will postpone offering or applying updates for 14 days after the release:

 ```xml
 <key>OptionalUpdatesDeferralsDays</key>